jdevfullstack-projects/converter-app/README.md

 The package is `xdvrx1ProjectSwing`.
 For the others who still don't know the importance of a package in Java, this is used to manage the namespace of your project.
 Imagine if there is no package, developers would end up arguing, say, who should get `MyClass` class.
-Naming methods would be so hard also because every name should be unique.

 Take note: you must create a new project in your IDE so that the directory structure here will be correct, or else, it will